A History of Tulsa Opera

 Tulsa Opera has continued to make history, presenting beloved operatic classics alongside beloved American opera classics such as Dean Man Walking.

-Tulsa Opera and opera are an integral part of who Tulsa is, both its history and its future.
+Tulsa Opera is an integral part of Tulsa’s past, present, and future.
 We’ll see you at the opera.